csongorb/growingstuff/process/dialogue.md

 Oh, and another dimension:
 *Work* was fun, some of the affordances of the interface have not worked at all.
 Strange to see that a dropdown is *learned*.
 They look and work very differently on mobile than on Win95.

+## 2025-05-04b Csongor: 10!

+The more I read and think about Claudia's [manifesto](https://wearemuesli.itch.io/mgdmanifesto), the more I wonder why I didn't known this already?
+Just love it, perfect match.
+Thanks, Zoewi.

+> 10. design the conditions to enjoy the process

+Just so good...
+I could have picked any other point randomly! 😉